 Then in February 2015, Martin was so poorly he ended up in the hospital.
 I know how special the NHS is, but the hospital just wasn’t the place for Martin.
 He wanted to be at home, with his family and friends.
 They told us we didn’t have much time left – just days.
 But Martin didn’t like doing what he was told; we had another four months together.

 It was so important for our family to care for Martin ourselves, as much as we could manage.
-And this is one of the most important gifts that Hospice at Home gave us – the nurses empowered us to help, while still being there for the things we just couldn’t do.
+And this is one of the most important gifts that Hospice at Home gave us – Claire and the other nurses empowered us to help, while still being there for the things we just couldn’t do.
 I remember when Martin got a syringe driver, it would fall out all the time.
 But it was never too much trouble for the team to come out and fix it.
 Martin’s eyes would light up when the nurses arrived because they weren’t strangers – they were his new friends.

 It sounds odd to say Martin’s death was full of fun and love – but we laughed up until the very last day.
 One night, when we were all trying to sleep, Martin simply wasn’t having it.
 Around 4 am, he started singing ‘All You Need is Love’.
 I tried to remind him how late it was, but in the end the whole house got up and sat round his bed and had a party.
 Without Hospice at Home, we simply wouldn’t have had that time, together, in the place we spent our lives.

 The night he died, Martin was with the people he loved – exactly where he wanted to be.
 Without the expert nurses at Trinity, I would have struggled.
 When I look back on it now, I think, what a wonderful thing.
 I know that we did everything we could have done.
 Because of that, we’ve been better able to cope with the grief and can look back on it with peace.